Bwindi Impenetrable Forest

 Other Forest Species

-There are least 120 mammal species living in the forest, making Bwindi Impenetrable forest second only in mammal numbers to the vast Queen Elizabeth National Park.
+There are at least 120 mammal species living in the forest, making Bwindi Impenetrable forest second only in mammal numbers to the vast Queen Elizabeth National Park.
 The eleven primate species found here include black-and-white colobus and L’Hoest’s monkeys, baboons and chimps.
 There are also forest elephants and several species of antelopes.
 Of Bwindi’s 200 butterfly species, 42 are endemic to the Albertine Rift.

 Birds in Bwindi